In this post, I’m going to outline a training method for getting marathon ready in 3 months – and share my 3 month marathon training plan.

 A lot of runners waste time by training ineffectively, or by over-training and logging junk miles – miles which don’t move the needle on your marathon readiness.

-Many first-time marathon runners actually run too far in their long runs, thinking that they need to prove to themselves that they are capable of the distance before running the marathon.
+Many first-time marathon runners actually run too far in their long runs (or too fast), thinking that they need to prove to themselves that they are capable of the distance before running the marathon.
 This approach often leads to injury and over-training fatigue.

 The trick is to train smart.
 Build towards your goal in a structured, methodological way.